 Nonetheless, inventory rationalisation during this fiscal will limit any further downside on average selling prices and reliance on external debt, which will support credit profiles over the medium term.

-A CRISIL Ratings analysis of the luggage makers it rates, accounting for ~85% of the organised sector’s Rs 7,800 crore revenue, indicates as much.
+A CRISIL Rating analysis of the luggage makers it rates, accounting for ~85% of the organised sector’s Rs 7,800 crore revenue, indicates as much.

-The Indian luggage industry is dominated by a few large organised players, which have increased domestic capacity and backward integrated over the last three fiscals, while the unorganised sector remains largely dependent on China for its requirements.
+The Indian luggage industry is dominated by a few large organised players, which have increased domestic capacity and backwards integration over the last three fiscals, while the unorganised sector remains largely dependent on China for its requirements.

 That said, some support is expected from stable prices of raw materials – polypropylene, polycarbonate, and polyamide, which comprise 40-45% of the cost for luggage makers – even as continued consumer preference towards hard luggage aids operating efficiency.